microsoft/FluidFramework/packages/tools/devtools/devtools-browser-extension/docs/Publish-Instructions.md

 Our published extension for the `Edge` browser can be found [here](https://aka.ms/fluid/devtool/edge).

+The portal used for managing the extension in the `Edge` store can be found [here](https://partner.microsoft.com/en-us/dashboard/microsoftedge/b21bb070-408b-4b8f-b943-3e3f1a4d3c76/packages/dashboard).
+In order to access it, join the `TODO` alias via the [identity portal](TODO).

 To publish an update, you will need to do the following:

 TODO